October 24, 2023 – International Iberian Nanotechnology Laboratory, Braga

 The Partnership’s framework is in place and has been tested, fine-tuned and proven to benefit the Portuguese community and the country’s international standing.
 But what lies ahead?
 Where should the Program be looking to go on delivering unique value and expanding the breadth of its impact?

-The 2023 Annual Conference wraps up Phase 3 of the Program with an agenda that offers a platform to ideate on an ambitious future for Portugal drawing on UT Austin Portugal Partnership’s strengths.
+The 2023 Annual Conference wraps up the Phase 3 of the Program with an agenda that offers a platform to ideate on an ambitious future for Portugal drawing on UT Austin Portugal Partnership’s strengths.

 Our Guests